thegeek-sys/Vault/Class/Cybersecurity/Cryptographic concepts.md

 A stream cipher processes the input elements continuously and produces output one element at a time (it encrypts plaintext one byte at a time)

 The primary advantage is that they are almost always faster and use far less code.
 A pseudorandom stream is one that is unpredictable without knowledge of the input key

+---
+## Message authentication
+There are three layers of message authentication:
+- protects against acrive attacks
+- verified received message is authentic